 The willow twig is the oldest oral cleaning tool in Chinese civilization.
 During the late Tang Dynasty, a willow branch twig was soaked in water and then chewed.
 The fiber of the willow would protrude like a fine-tooth comb, making it a very convenient toothbrush.
 The ancient Chinese idiom “chewing wood at dawn” (晨嚼齿木) originated from this practice.

 Other types of toothbrushes were produced in the Southern Song Dynasty.
-There were shops that specialized in manufacturing and selling toothbrushes made of bones, horns, bamboo, wood, etc., with two rows of holes drilled into the brush’s head, and then filled with hair from a horse’s tail.
+Some shops specialized in manufacturing and selling toothbrushes made of bones, horns, bamboo, wood, etc., with two rows of holes drilled into the brush’s head, and then filled with hair from a horse’s tail.
 They looked very similar to modern toothbrushes.

 In Dream of the Red Chamber, also known as The Story of the Stone, the protagonist, Jia Baoyu, was known to clean his teeth with salt every morning.
 Salt strengthens the teeth and promotes health.
 It is a holistic way to maintain oral hygiene.

 During the Song Dynasty, a paste used to clean teeth appeared.
 The poria fungus was brewed into a concoction and used as toothpaste.
 The concoction was spread through the mouth either with the fingers or willow branches.

 5. Fruits, vegetables, and spices

 According to records, fruits, vegetables, and spices can freshen the breath.
 Common breath freshening agents include mandarin oranges, oranges, parsley, Sichuan pepper, and fennel.
 During holidays, men would often wear a pouch containing these spices, which they would sprinkle into their mouths before meeting guests.
 The smell of the spices would conceal any bad breath.
 Although it sounds amusing, it might be worth a try!

 6. Oral fragrance pills